On this page you’ll find an overview of the beaches of north-west Sardinia.

 Beaches of North West Sardinia - Stintino

 36 kilometers north-west of the city of Sassari, in the north-western tip of Sardinia, you'll find Stintino.
-Stintino used to be a village of fishermen, but has now become a popular seaside resort.
-The village is best known for Spiaggia della Pelosa, a true Sardinian oasis and a top contender on the list of the best beaches of Europe.
-It is accompanied by an ancient sixteenth century watchtower, the Torre della Pelosa.
+Stintino used to be a village of fishermen hunting for tuna, but has now grown to become quite a popular Sardinian seaside resort.
+The small village is best known for the beach of La Pelosa - Spiaggia della Pelosa - a true Sardinian oasis, and a top contender on the list of the best beaches of Europe.
+La Pelosa is accompanied by an ancient sixteenth century watchtower, the Torre della Pelosa.
+Stintino provides easy access to Asinara National Park to the north - Parco Nazionale dell'Asinara - in the Marine Protected Area of Isola dell'Asinara.

 Beaches Near Stintino